Arts & Design

 Building bridges between languages and cultures.

-While people often use these terms interchangeably, they are actually two different (but related) paths
+While people often use these terms interchangeably, they are actually two different (but related) paths:

+Translators work with the written word.
 They convert books, websites, legal documents, and subtitles from one language to another, ensuring the meaning, tone, and 'feeling' stay the same.

+Interpreters work with the spoken word.
 They translate speech in real-time—either 'simultaneously' (as the person speaks) or 'consecutively' (after the person pauses).

-India is home to thousands of MNCs (Google, Amazon, Samsung) and is a massive exporter of software and entertainment.
+Why it matters in today's India: India is home to thousands of MNCs (Google, Amazon, Samsung) and is a massive exporter of software and entertainment.
 We need experts who can bridge the gap between Indian languages (Hindi, Tamil, Bengali) and global ones (Japanese, German, Mandarin, French) to keep the wheels of the world moving.

 A Day in the Life: The Language Liaison